patrickledew/patrickledew/README.md

-## Hi!
 My name's Patrick, but most people call me Ricky.

+***I am...***

-🎓 Rising junior computer science major at UNF
+🎓 A rising junior computer science major at UNF

-👨‍💻 Interested in web development with React
+👨‍💻 Interested in software development and web development with React

 💼 Looking for an internship for Summer '23

+📚 JS, TS, Java, Python, C++